The Tab Hunter Show: Production

 Stanley Shapiro created and produced The Tab Hunter Show, which gave 1950s movie heartthrob Tab Hunter his own television show in the hope of attracting young women and girls to NBC on Sunday evenings, and each week the show featured a beautiful young woman as a guest star in the hope of attracting young men and boys as viewers as well.
 When NBC announced the show in March 1960, it referred to it with the title Bachelor at Large, but by mid-April 1960 it had received the name The Tab Hunter Show.

+Tab Hunter says he owned fifty percent of the show.
+He and his agent Dick Clayton formed Shunto Productions, and NBC funded the pilot which was shot at MGM studios in Culver City.
+Stanley Shapiro was the writer and producer, but left the show after directing the pilot, which Hunter felt hurt the show.
+Norman Tokar became the director.
+In October 1960 Phil Rapp was brought in as the new producer, replacing executive producer Alex Gottlieb and producer-director Norman Tokar who both left the show.

+The cost cost an estimated $50,000 a week.

 When The Tab Hunter Show premiered in September 1960, Hunter was at the peak of his career, having received acclaim for his performance in the 1958 theatrical film Damn Yankees, and he explained that he wanted to switch to a television series — considered a noteworthy development in the entertainment world at the time — because he felt that it was a medium that would allow him greater freedom to act.
 It was his first comedic role.

-Zeke Zekley, best known for his work on George McManus′s comic strip Bringing Up Father, drew the strips for The Tab Hunter Show.
+Zeke Zekley, best known for his work on George McManus's comic strip Bringing Up Father, drew the strips for The Tab Hunter Show.
 Pete Rugolo composed the show's theme music.

 In July 1960, Hunter was arrested for beating his dog, a charge that later was dropped when it turned out that Hunter's neighbor had fabricated the story out of spite.
 The arrest nonetheless marred the show's September 1960 premiere.